pysnippet/instructions/TERMSOFUSE.md

 Below are described PySnippet's **Terms of Use**.
 Last modified on _10 Nov 2022_.

-## Cookies

-The site does not collect user data in cookies.
-Cookies on this site are exceptionally used for security reasons.
-The site uses Django underhood, and the only cookie that is used is `csrftoken`.

 ## Acceptable Use Policy

 It is **not acceptable** to